-1 2 3 4 5 6 27.1 Agreem March of inno not an i oposal for innovations by the District or a site which impacts the Collective Bargaining nent must be presented in writing to the Association and District by February 15.
-By 1, the Association and the District will determine whether or not this meets the criteria vation.
-In the event the Association and the District mutually agree that the proposal is innovation, the implementation of the proposal will not be subject to the grievance at the innovation proposal will be processed in such a manner so as to enable the 7 ratificat tion process to be completed by March 30.
-8 9 27.2 The scope of proposals for innovations which impact the Collective Bargaining Agreement are limited to Articles 9, 10, 12, 18, 22, 23, 24, 26, Appendix B, and the calendar.
-10 27.3 The wr itten proposal must include: 11 (a) A description of the proposed innovation 12 (b) The parties impacted by the proposed innovation 13 (c) The educational justification 14 (d) Supporting research, if available 15 (e) Timelines for implementation 16 (f) Any staff development needs 17 (g) A preliminary budget 18 (h) Evaluation and review process 19 20 21 22 27.4 Any innovation requested by a specific site must have staff approval consisting of a 70.0% positive vote by secret ballot by the bargaining unit members at that site before simultaneous presentation to the Association and the District.
-CNTA will prepare the ballots and conduct the election.
-23 24 25 26 27.5 the Col When a strict and the Association shall meet to determine whether the proposal complies with lective Bargaining Agreement, Board Policy, the Education Code, and/or past practice. appropriate, the District and the Association will enter into a Memorandum of tanding and Agreement.
+1 27.1 Any proposal for innovations by the District or a site which impacts the Collective Bargaining 2 Agreement must be presented in writing to the Association and District by February 15.
+By March 1, the Association and the District will determine whether or not this meets the criteria.
+3 March 1, the Association and the District will determine whether or not this meets the criteria 4 of innovation.
+In the event the Association and the District mutually agree that the proposal is 5 not an innovation, the implementation of the proposal will not be subject to the grievance 6 process.
+The innovation proposal will be processed in such a manner so as to enable the 7 ratification process to be completed by March 30.
+8 27.2 The sc cope of proposals for innovations which impact the Collective Bargaining Agreement are 9 limited d to Articles 9, 10, 12, 18, 22, 23, 24, 26, Appendix B, and the calendar.
+10 27.3 The w ritten proposal must include: 11 (a) A description of the proposed innovation 12 (b) The parties impacted by the proposed innovation 13 (c) The educational justification 14 (d) Supporting research, if available 15 (e) Timelines for implementation 16 (f) Any staff development needs 17 (g) A preliminary budget 18 (h) Evaluation and review process 19 27.4 Any ir nnovation requested by a specific site must have staff approval consisting of a 70.0% 20 positive vote by secret ballot by the bargaining unit members at that site before simultaneous 21 presentation to the Association and the District.
+CNTA will prepare the ballots and conduct 22 the election.
+23 27.5 The D istrict and the Association shall meet to determine whether the proposal complies with 24 the Collective Bargaining Agreement, Board Policy, the Education Code, and/or past practice 25 When appropriate, the District and the Association will enter into a Memorandum of 26 Under standing and Agreement.